itsmontel/scholar-ai-website-/README.md

 ---

-*Scholar AI: Supporting academic excellence at every level of learning.*
+*WriteScholar: Supporting academic excellence at every level of learning.*